 Whether we are developing a large curriculum or delivering a single workshop, our clients often ask us how to train the trainer.
 The “trainer” is oftentimes not a trainer at all, but a subject matter expert with extensive knowledge in their field.

 Often, their technical knowledge is more advanced than what learners are capable of mastering in a few short sessions.
 That’s where having some instructional design and facilitation experience comes in handy.

 Start With Honest Self Assessment

 Both our standard Make it Memorable workshop and custom Train The Trainer workshops usually start with a self assessment.
 We ask learners to individually write down the top three challenges they need to overcome to improve their facilitation skills.
 After one minute, learners pair up and compare lists.
 Then pairs share with the large group.

 We also get the learners out of their seats and moving early by having them stand on a “human plot line” to assess their past facilitation experience and current comfort level.

 7 Truths about remembering

 We teach a “7 truths” model to show how people best retain information.
 It’s not that only seven truths about remembering exist, but well… the number seven is part of the point.
 Ever wonder why phone numbers have seven digits?
 Research conducted in the 1950’s by cognitive psychologist showed that 7—plus or minus 2—is the maximum number of “things” we can remember at any one time.

-Our seven truths about remembering PDF is a tool we use to quickly gain insight into how the brain works when facilitating and designing instructional content.
-By teaching these truths in a Trainer the Trainer session, you are enabling learners to do things like link the new to the familiar and eliminate unnecessary content.
+Our seven truths about remembering PDF is a tool we use to quickly gain insight into how the brain works.
+By teaching these truths in a Trainer the Trainer session, you are enabling your own trainers.
+They’ll be able to link the new to the familiar and see the importance of eliminating unnecessary content.